-The philosophy in stage make-up is to accentuate your features so they can be seen by the audience.
-Stage make-up brings back the color theatrical lighting washes out and accentuates your features from a distance.
+Stage makeup is used to accentuate your features so they can be seen by the audience.
+Stage makeup brings back the color theatrical lighting washes out and accentuates your features.

 Dating and Special Occasions

 Each time I tried to apply even eye shadow, I felt fake.
-If I wore a concealer (I’m not sure what I was trying to conceal) or foundation, I usually started unconsciously scratching to the point of removing any make-up.
+If I wore concealer (I’m not sure what I was trying to conceal) or foundation, I usually started unconsciously scratching to the point of removing any makeup.

 Ignore the Advertising Hype

 Isn’t it time we start to ignore the giant conglomerates who use all sorts of tactics to make us feel that we need to purchase and wear make-up?
 They tell you that you need to look younger.
+(I’d rather do what I need to do to feel younger.)
 They tell you that you need to cover those freckles and imperfections and show off flawless beauty.
 They entice you to buy their products with their packaging and their messages.
 They use big-name models as spokespersons.